What is TravCon™? (The Travelers Conference)

-TravCon is attended by RN's, Allied Healthcare Professionals, NP's, PA's, and what we like to call "Dreamers" - those in the medical field who are exploring the idea of traveling for a living.
+TravCon is attended by RN's, LPN's, NP's, PA's, and Allied Healthcare Professionals including RT's OT's, PT's, SLP's, Sonographers, & Technicians.
+It is also very popular with "Dreamers" - those in the medical field who are exploring the idea of taking their profession on the road.
 Some attendees bring their traveling partner or spouse as they are frequently part of the 'traveling team'.

 Travelers Education Group (TEG) is a 501(c)(3) tax exempt organization that manages the Travelers Conference in conjunction with the PanTravelers Association.
 It is the product of individual volunteers and the staff of several different businesses who sacrifice significant time to make the event a success.

 Michelle Freitag, TGMF Consulting (former traveler)

 Former President of NATHO and former President of Randstad Healthcare

 Exhibitor Management & Liaison